bitsongofficial/delegation-program/README.md

 🟢 Application period open until August 14!
 Total delegation for this epoch (01.09.2022 - 01.01.2023): 6M $BTSG

-Please reopen your issue if you applied before.
+Please link your issue if you applied before.
+You don't need to use the template in that case as we only need the changes compared to the initial application.
 Otherwise create a new issue by using the template.

 # BitSong Delegation Program

 The Bitsong delegation program was created to encourage and support contributions from validators.
-To incentivise these contributions the Bitsong S.r.l. allocated a special fund containing 4M Btsg.
+To incentivise these contributions the Bitsong S.r.l. allocated a special fund containing 6M Btsg.
 In order to ensure a fair distribution a special delegation DAO has been created which will work independently in the evaluation of the final delegations.

 ## Amount of tokens available for the Campaign: